-Cum Laude: a degree to students who passed with distinction, who are awarded with the classification Cum Laude by the Board of Examiners based on the fact that the student has shown exceptional performance in the Master's study programme and has met the Cum Laude requirements, which are stated in this MURA-EER.
+Cum Laude: a degree awarded to students who have shown exceptional performance in the Master's study programme and have met the Cum Laude requirements, which are stated in this MURA-EER.
 Cum Laude is, amongst others, based on the Grade Point Average (GPA).
 When a student is awarded with a Cum laude classification, this will be stated on the student's certificate.